gajus/slonik/README.md

  * @property idleTimeout Timeout (in milliseconds) after which idle clients are closed.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 5000)
  * @property interceptors An array of [Slonik interceptors](https://github.com/gajus/slonik#slonik-interceptors).
  * @property maximumPoolSize Do not allow more than this many connections.
 Use 'DISABLE_TIMEOUT' constant to disable the timeout.
 (Default: 10)
- * @property minimumPoolSize Add more server connections to pool if below this number.
-(Default: 1)
  * @property preferNativeBindings Uses libpq bindings when `pg-native` module is installed.
 (Default: true)
  * @property typeParsers An array of [Slonik type parsers](https://github.com/gajus/slonik#slonik-type-parsers).
  */